 School is the student's place of business.
-Research states that children who are dressed in appropriate school clothing perform better.
-Students are required to dress modestly.
 Their attire and appearance shall not be disruptive to the learning environment.
 Students shall dress in a manner that does not endanger their safety or the safety of others.
 Unacceptable attire includes, but is not limited to:

-- Showing of undergarments

-- · Showing of midriff and/or private areas

-- Halter tops

-- Shoulder straps of less than 11⁄2 inches in width

-- Inappropriate sayings/displays on clothing

-- Excessively tight fitting clothing such as exercise attire

-- Length no shorter than to the bottom of a student's fingertips
+- · Showing of undergarments - Showing of midriff and/or parts of the body in a lewd or inappropriate manner (i.e. half shirt, halter tops, see through clothing, bedtime apparel, etc.) - Shoulder straps of less than 11⁄2 inches in width - Inappropriate sayings/displays on clothing - · Excessively tight-fitting clothing such as exercise attire - Length of shorts, skirts or dresses no shorter than to the bottom of a student's fingertips - · Hats, bandanas, sunglasses or any other inappropriate head gear